shilecy/n8n-test/README.md

 5. Google Sheets: Log Idea – Appends generated video ideas, title, and caption to a Google Sheet for record-keeping.

-6. Veo 3: Generate Video – Sends the AI-generated prompt to Veo 3 (or mock endpoint) to generate the video.
+6. Veo 3: Generate Video – Sends the AI-generated prompt to Veo 3 (or mock endpoint) to generate the video. (simulate)

-7. Processing / Wait – Wait node simulates the video generation process for asynchronous handling.
+7. Processing / Wait – Wait node simulates the video generation process for asynchronous handling. (simulate)

-8. Get Video URL / ID – Retrieves the generated video URL or ID from Veo 3.
+8. Get Video URL / ID – Retrieves the generated video URL or ID from Veo 3. (simulate)

-9. Video Ingestion – Prepares the video for publishing (e.g., downloading from GitHub raw URL or internal storage).
+9. Video Ingestion – Prepares the video for publishing (this case: downloading from GitHub raw URL or internal storage). (simulate)

 10. Facebook: Publish – Posts the video to a connected Facebook Page, using title and caption metadata.